Should I Give a Recorded Statement to an Insurance Company After a Car Accident?

 Filing an Injury Claim Against the Other Driver

 When you file a claim for damages against the other driver, that driver’s car insurance provider processes your claim.
 Insurance companies are notorious for taking any measures to deny injury claims or undervalue injury claims.
-Therefore, you must be incredibly careful when communication with the insurance company, its adjuster, or other representative.
+Therefore, you must be incredibly careful when communication with the insurance company, its adjuster, or other representatives.
 The information you supply or the things that you say could be used against you to deny or undervalue your claim.

 What is a Recorded Statement in a Car Accident Case?